sfaist/docs/handbook/overview.md

 ## Target customers

-We have defined our ICP as anyone who:
+We define our ICP as anyone who:
 - Innovates or plans to innovate in the commerce space
-- Need to excel at product-led growth to remain competitive
 - Has a budget, and savvy engineers to implement the product
 - Has achieved some level of product-market fit
-- Operating in USA, UK, or EU, see [who we do business with](/handbook/who-we-do-business-with)
+- Operates in USA, UK, or EU, see [who we do business with](/handbook/who-we-do-business-with)

 This does not mean that we will only be talking to people who do not fit these criteria if they have a similar need or will grow into an ICP soon.